Minehead: Culture

-Minehead was the setting of Monty Python's 1970 "Mr. Hilter" sketch, in which Adolf Hitler (posing as a "Mr. Hilter"), Joachim von Ribbentrop ("Ron Vibbentrop") and Heinrich Himmler ("Heimlich Bimmler") conspire at a local rooming house to win the local by-election as the "National Bocialist" candidate and unite Minehead with neighbouring Taunton (in the style of the Anschluss in 1938).
+Minehead was the setting of Monty Python's 1969 sketch The North Minehead By-Election (aka Mr. Hilter) in which Adolf Hitler (posing as a "Mr. Hilter"), Joachim von Ribbentrop ("Ron Vibbentrop") and Heinrich Himmler ("Heimlich Bimmler") conspire at a local rooming house to win the local by-election as the "National Bocialist" candidate and unite Minehead with neighbouring Taunton (in the style of the Anschluss in 1938).

 May Day Hobby Horse

 One popular ancient local tradition involves the Hobby Horse, or Obby Oss, which takes to the streets on the eve of the first of May each year, with accompanying musicians and rival horses, for four days.
 In fact there are three rival hobby horses, the Original Sailor's Horse, the Traditional Sailor's Horse and the Town Horse.
 They appear on May Eve (called "Show Night"), on May Day morning (when they salute the sunrise at a crossroads on the outskirts of town), 2 and 3 May (when a ceremony called "The Bootie" takes place in the evening called "Bootie Night" at part of town called Cher).
 Each horse is made of a boat-shaped wooden frame, pointed and built up at each end, which is carried on the dancer's shoulders.

 As at Padstow, his face is hidden by a mask attached to a tall, pointed hat.
 The top surface of the horse is covered with ribbons and strips of fabric.
 A long fabric skirt, painted with rows of multicoloured roundels, hangs down to the ground all round.
 A long tail is attached to the back of the frame.
 Each horse is accompanied by a small group of musicians and attendants.
 The Town Horse is accompanied by "Gullivers", dressed similarly to the horse but without the large frame; as at Padstow, smaller, children's horses have sometimes been constructed.
 The horses' visits are (or were) believed to bring good luck.
 In the past there was also a similar hobby horse based at the nearby village of Dunster, which would sometimes visit Minehead.
 The first of May has been a festival day in Minehead since 1465.